Top 10 Best Rap Lyricists of All Time

 25 Proverb

 He is one of the greatest rappers in S.A.
-He is doing his numbers out there.
-I'm being for real.
-If you don't believe me, it means that you've never heard him or you don't know how to rate Proverb.
+He is making an impact out there.
+I'm being real.
+If you don't believe me, it means you've never heard him or don't know how to evaluate Proverb.

 8Load More